tenstorrent/tt-metal/CONTRIBUTING.md

 issue](https://github.com/tenstorrent-metal/tt-metal/issues/new/choose) for
 GitHub permissions.

+All contributions require:
+- an issue
+  - Your issue should be filed under an appropriate project.
+Please file a feature support request or bug report under Issues to get help with finding an appropriate project to get a maintainer's attention.
-All contributions require a pull request (PR).
-Your PR must be approved by appropriate reviewers.
+- a pull request (PR).
+  - Your PR must be approved by appropriate reviewers.
 We do not accept PRs from forked repositories.

 Furthermore, all PRs must follow the [contribution standards](#contribution-standards).